siddharthmagadum16/CRAQ/ReadME.md

-nodes - communication b/w neighbour nodes, write data and commits reading data api in node dirty reads handled
+nodes - communication b/w neighbour nodes, write data and commits reading data api in node dirty reads handled adding new tail at node adds the prev committed data from prev tail

 ###TO_DO

-adding new tail at node should get data from prev tail node
+what if tail node collapses just b4 committing new values

 and testing